JasonHassell228/Arduino-Projects/Cyberpunk_My_Car/README.md

 # Cyberpunk_My_Car
 This project is a collection of ideas I had to give my car an electronics aesthetic.
 It currently just controls an AM/PM clock mounted on the dashboard.
+The Arduino is powered by the car's charging port, which will turn the clock on and off with the rest of the car's electronics.

 This is when I first got the Arduino RTC library working:
 ![IMG_20210204_135305](https://user-images.githubusercontent.com/49383382/160231145-4005015b-3bb1-46ff-93f6-58e825461933.jpg)